KunalPusdekar/NEXT_JS/README.md

 ## <a name="features">🌟 Features You'll Love</a>

 <h3>Engage with Startup Ideas</h3>
-**Dynamic Content** : The homepage stays fresh with real-time updates using Sanity’s Content API.
+Dynamic Content : The homepage stays fresh with real-time updates using Sanity’s Content API.<br>
-**Minimal Design** : Focused, clutter-free layout for easy navigation.
+Minimal Design : Focused, clutter-free layout for easy navigation.
 <br>

 <h3>Share and Explore</h3>
-**GitHub Login** : Sign in quickly using your GitHub account.
+GitHub Login : Sign in quickly using your GitHub account.<br>
-**Pitch Submission** : Submit your ideas with titles, descriptions, categories, and multimedia.
+Pitch Submission : Submit your ideas with titles, descriptions, categories, and multimedia.<br>
-**Discover Pitches** : Browse ideas and filter them by category.
+Discover Pitches : Browse ideas and filter them by category.<br>
-**Pitch Details** : Detailed pages with multimedia and descriptions.
+Pitch Details : Detailed pages with multimedia and descriptions.
 <br>

 <h3>Personalized Experience</h3>
-**User Profiles** : View all pitches you’ve submitted in one place.
+User Profiles : View all pitches you’ve submitted in one place.<br>
-**Editor Picks** : Highlighted ideas chosen by admins using Sanity Studio.
+Editor Picks : Highlighted ideas chosen by admins using Sanity Studio.<br>
-**Views Counter** : Track visibility for each pitch instead of traditional upvotes.
+Views Counter : Track visibility for each pitch instead of traditional upvotes.<br>
-**Search Functionality** : Quickly locate pitches with an efficient search tool.
+Search Functionality : Quickly locate pitches with an efficient search tool.